DirectLease/Auth0/README.md

 You can find these in your client settings in Auth0

 **URL**
 This is the Domain field in Auth0

 **Namespace**
-This value is used to parse your user_metadata and (in the upcoming version) app_metadata if you use an auth0 Rule to namespace your user_metadata.
+This value is used to parse your user metadata and (in the upcoming version) app metadata.
+If you use an auth0 Rule to namespace your user_metadata.
 If you don't use a Rule you can leave this as an empty string.

 We have the following Rule active in Auth0